 This area allows the administrator to choose the filter policy under which the MAC works in the network in term of access.

 Step 1.
 Click the radio button for the kind of Filter Policy that the RV315W uses.
 There are two types of filters:

 • Deny Network Access — Denies the access of the MAC addresses to the network .
-This is also known as blacklist.
+This is also known as block list.

 • Permit Network Access — Allows the access of the MAC addresses to the network .
-This is also known as whitelist.
+This is also known as allow list.